Rogue-NET/juno_faucet/README.md

 # juno_faucet

-to do: async for "Processing your request..."
+to do: add spinner with "processing your request"

 to do: optimize .wasm size...its rough